makew0rld/didder/didder.1.md

 # DESCRIPTION
 Dither images with a variety of algorithms and processing options.

+Images with transparency are supported, and their alpha channel is kept the way it was to begin with.

 Mandatory global flags are **\--palette**, **\--in**, and **\--out**, all others are optional.
 Each command applies a dithering algorithm or set of algorithms to the input image(s).

 The most important parts of this manual are highlighted in the **TIPS** section, make sure you check it out!